grafana/grafana/docs/sources/features/datasources/loki.md

 Each derived field consists of:

 - **Name:** Shown in the log details as a label.
 - **Regex:** A Regex pattern that runs on the log message and captures part of it as the value of the new field.
-Can only contain pattern to capture a single group.
+Can only contain a single capture group.
 - **URL**: A URL template used to construct a link next to the field value in log details.
 Use special `${__value.raw}` value in your template to interpolate the real field value into your URL template.

 You can use a debug section to see what your fields extract and how the URL is interpolated.
 Click **Show example log message** to show the text area where you can enter a log message.